josejhkim/tp/docs/UserGuide.md

 <box type="tip" seamless>
-- After using createWedding, remember to set the wedding as active using: setWedding John & Jane Wedding
+- After using createWedding, remember to set the wedding as active using:
+  `setWedding n/John & Jane Wedding`
 - Always match spacing exactly when setting or referring to a wedding — "John&JaneWedding" is not the same as "John & Jane Wedding".
 - Once a wedding is set, any added persons, tables, or edits will apply to that active wedding.